mati2251/WorkoutCustomer/doc/app/com.mateusz.workoutcustomer.menu/-main-activity/-init-.md

 `MainActivity()`

 MainActivity is splash screen

-It show only on 0.7 seconds layout activity_welcom and switch to MenuActivity
+It show  on 0.7 seconds layout activity_welcom and switch to MenuActivity

 **Author**
 Mateusz Karłowski